chromaui/learnstorybook.com/content/react/en/composite-component.md

 However, sometimes the devil is in the details.
 A test framework that is explicit about those details is needed.
 Which brings us to unit tests.

-In our case, we want our `TaskList` to render any pinned tasks **before** unpinned tasks that it is passed in the `tasks` prop.
-Although we have a story (`withPinnedTasks`) to test this exact scenario; it can be ambiguous to a human reviewer that if the component **stops** ordering the tasks like this, it is a bug.
+In our case, we want our `TaskList` to render any pinned tasks **before** unpinned tasks that it has passed in the `tasks` prop.
+Although we have a story (`withPinnedTasks`) to test this exact scenario, it can be ambiguous to a human reviewer that if the component **stops** ordering the tasks like this, it is a bug.
 It certainly won’t scream **“Wrong!”** to the casual eye.

 So, to avoid this problem, we can use Jest to render the story to the DOM and run some DOM querying code to verify salient features of the output.

 Create a test file called `src/components/TaskList.test.js`.
-Here we’ll build out our tests that make assertions about the output.
+Here, we’ll build out our tests that make assertions about the output.

 ```javascript
 import React from 'react';